vaab/gitchangelog/README.rst

 A ``mako`` templating engine is also provided.
 You'll find also a ``mako`` template producing the same `ReSTructured Text` output than the legacy one.
-It's provided for reference and/or further tweak if you would rather use `mako templates`_.
+It's provided for reference and/or further tweak if you would rather use `mako`_ templates.

 Mustache